Skip to content

 The scheme is being designed to avoid impacts onto the adjacent river through careful location of lighting to avoid light spill onto the river and ensure there is no impacts on bats and other wildlife.

-The scheme will also include areas of native planting which will deliver an overall net gain for biodiversity at the site.
+The scheme will also include areas of native planting which will deliver an overall net gain for biodiversity.

 The layout of the centre is being designed with careful consideration of the site’s proximity to the River Avon.
-The centre will primarily be handling waste in collection containers.
-The planning application will need to demonstrate all appropriate measures are in place to deal with the risks posed by future flood events and we are working with consultants to ensure the Environment Agency and Local Flood Authority requirements are met.
-The Environment Agency permit requires the production of a flood evacuation plan for the new scheme (one already exists for the existing Cleansing operations on site).
-The recycling centre scheme has been designed with no permanent structures to the east of the site, rather metal gantries and movable collection containers.
+The centre will primarily be taking recycling in collection skips.
+The planning application will demonstrate all appropriate measures required to deal with the risks posed by future flood events and we are working with consultants to ensure the Environment Agency and Local Flood Authority requirements are met.
+The Environment Agency permit requires the production of a flood evacuation plan and a flood management plan for the new scheme (one already exists for the existing Cleansing operations on site).
+The recycling centre scheme has been designed with metal gantries and movable collection containers to the east of the site rather than permanent structures.
 In the event of a flood event warning it is envisaged that the site will be closed to the public and all containers will be removed to the new state-of-the-art central recycling hub at Keynsham Recycling Centre.

 There will be no adverse impact on the Bristol and Bath Railway Path.
 A dedicated access into the centre will be provided for pedestrian and cycles from the Path.
 Locksbrook Road itself will also be unaffected as a cycle and pedestrian route.